Telavian/Liquidata/README.md

 ### Overview
 - Simple point and click application
-- Data can be extracted with no knowledge of HTML or javascript
+- Data can be extracted with no knowledge of HTML or Javascript
 - Images, text, and links can be extracted into a structured form
 - Automatically can select similar items to simplify structured extraction
 - Extraction can be run locally or in the cloud